Want the perfect workout program?

 This makes sense.
 Think about it: When does cold exposure ever increase activity?
 To be clear, the participants still gained some strength and size, just not as much.

 Whether this explains the decrease of hypertrophy or if it is just part of the problem, it's definitely not what you want.
-Do you recall the study on hormones we told you to remember?
-It also mentions a decrease in circulating testosterone.
+Interested in learning more about how cold water impacts testosterone?

-So, we now about the short term, but can ice baths help in the long run?
-The issue with ice baths is we only talk about their short-term benefits, which include improved recovery time, reducing inflammation, and a reduction in muscle soreness.
+An issue with ice baths is when we only talk about their short-term benefits, which include improved recovery time, reduced inflammation, and a reduction in muscle soreness.

 But the thing to consider is that true adaptation from training does not occur overnight.
 Projecting short-term benefits to long-term benefits is done in error.

-While noting ice baths work to soothe sore muscles to varying degrees short-term, a review from 2018 concluded that cold water immersion had no effect, either positive or negative, on weight lifting adaptations in the long run11.
+While noting ice baths work to soothe sore muscles to varying degrees short-term, a review concluded that cold water immersion had no effect, either positive or negative, on weight lifting adaptations in the long run13.

 Just because cold water therapy doesn't seem to help strength athletes and those following a powerlifting program, there are some bonafide reasons for certain groups to use them.
 If you fall into one of these groups, you may find ice baths beneficial.